ADULT NURSING

 Nursing Practice - Part 1

-This long-thin practice module will be delivered throughout part 1 of the BSc (Hons) nursing programme to prepare the novice student for their practice placements that run across the part and to consolidate practice learning opportunities following placements.
-The module s focus is the development of professional values and the delivery of safe, holistic compassionate care throughout Part 1.
-This module is defined by the skills and proficiencies student nurses are to achieve in practice by the end of Part 1, (as outlined in PAD part 1) prior to moving onto Part 2&3.
-The module incorporates skills education, practice learning placements and simulation to enable the students to achieve the progression point criteria for Part 1 as set out in the Future Nurse: Standards of Proficiency for Registered Nurses (2018) and to meet the requirements of the Care Certificate Standards (HEE, Skills for Care and Skills for Health)
+This long-thin practice module will be delivered throughout part 1 of the BSc (Hons) Nursing programmes to prepare you in your first year for your supernumerary practice placements that run across the part and to consolidate practice learning opportunities following placements.
+The module focus is the development of professional values and the delivery of safe, holistic compassionate care throughout Part 1.
+This module is defined by the skills and proficiencies you, as a student nurse are to achieve in practice by the end of Part 1, (as outlined in PAD part 1) prior to moving onto Part 2&3.
+The module incorporates skills education, practice learning placements and simulation to enable you to achieve the progression point criteria for Part 1 as set out in the Future Nurse: Standards of Proficiency for Registered Nurses (2018) and to meet the requirements of the Care Certificate Standards (HEE, Skills for Care and Skills for Health)

 Science for Nursing

-This module s aim is to develop the student s underlying knowledge of anatomy and physiology and lifespan development, in the context of and application to nursing.
-This will include an introduction of basic pathophysiology of common health conditions and the indicators of health and ill health, including sociology, psychology, genetics and genomics.The student will be introduced to physical, social, and psychological care considerations across the lifespan.
-Students will gain knowledge of pharmacology concepts and Medicines management and optimisation.
+This module aims to develop your underlying knowledge of anatomy and physiology and lifespan development, in the context of and application to nursing.
+This will include an introduction of basic pathophysiology of common health conditions and the indicators of health and ill health, including sociology, psychology, genetics and genomics.You will be introduced to physical, social, and psychological care considerations across the lifespan.
+You will gain knowledge of pharmacology concepts and Medicines management and optimisation.

 Core Modules